yukikitayama/music/music_composition_1.md

 **Phrase group** consists of 2 or more phrases that do not have antecedent to consequent relationship.

+**Augmentation** is taking a motif or an entire phrase and increasing the duration of each note by the same proportion.
+For example, increase eighth note to quarter note, increase quarter note to half note. **Strict augmentation** is doubling the lengths.
+Increasing by 3 or 4 times is less common, because the increased motif will not be recognizable by listeners.

+**Diminution** is taking a motif or an entire phrase and decreasing the duration of each note by the same proportion.
+For example, a half note to a quarter note, a quarter note to an eighth note. **Strict diminution** is halving the lengths.

+**Augmentation** and **diminution** are techniques used to develop rhythmic material.

 ## Listening assignments

 Section 1